Learning and Student Support

 William Angliss Institute's support services provide students with the opportunity to enhance their capacity to achieve success in an accessible, welcoming environment.

 All Angliss support services are free and confidential.

 Wellbeing and Counselling Services

 Staff at Support@WAI provide you, as a student, with short term, free and confidential counselling to discuss any issues which may be affecting your ability to study.

-Our free Disability Services provide a wide range of support to students with disabilities, medical conditions and mental health conditions.
+Our free Access & Disability Service provide a wide range of support to students with disabilities, medical conditions and mental health conditions.

 Learning Advisors & Study Assistance